-Course title & Code c the co ty requisite Department offering the course ts Practical/ Practice of the course Wealth Management (GE 4) 4 3 1 - Class XII None Management Studies
+Course title & Code edi Credit distribution of Eligithe the course ty requisite Department offering the course ts Practical/ Practice of the course Wealth Management (GE 4) 4 3 1 0 Class XII None Management Studies

 Learning Objective

 • To familiarise learners with the essential concepts and fundamentals of financial investments.
 The course will enable them to understand and make informed choice about the various available financial investment alternatives.